-Notes: Figure shows the response of annual revenue per worker to a polynomial of degree four in daily maximum temperature estimated using Equation 7.
+Notes: Figure shows the response of annual revenue per worker to daily maximum temperature estimated using Equation 7 with a polynomial of degree four.
+95% confidence interval is shown in blue.
 Outcome variable data comes from the Annual Survey of Manufacturers and Census of Manufacturers from the U.S. Census Bureau.
 Temperature data is from GMFD.
 Standard errors are two-way clustered at the firm and county-by-year level.